rlatjwns04/rlatjwns04/README.md

 - 👋 Hi, I’m @rlatjwns04
 - 👀 I’m interested in game
-- 🌱 I’m currently learning school
+- 🌱 I’m currently learning hoseo univercity
 - 💞️ I’m looking to collaborate on ChatGPT
-- 📫 How to reach me ...
+- 📫 How to reach me mail

 <!---
 rlatjwns04/rlatjwns04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.